lihaoxin05/graph-operations-search/README.md

 {"73": [[[0.435894, 0.549888, 0.800421, 0.99875], ...]],
 ...}
 ```
-in which the coordinates of the top-left and bottom-right vertices of the boxes are normalized to [0,1].
+in which the coordinates of the top-left and bottom-right vertices of the boxes are normalized to [0,1] for our convenience.

 ## Pretrain backbone
 Before training the graph operations, we train the backbone backbone on target dataset.
 It is easy to modify our code to train the backbone.
 And we provide the pretrained checkpoint in [google drive](https://drive.google.com/open?id=19Hm89jj2Wk-iNSDcFoWv8HWxjMkysCZw).